Brprb08/orbital-control-simulator/PHYSICS_BREAKDOWN.md

 ### Time Scaling

 User can increase time scale up to 100x.
-RK4 remains stable but slightly less accurate as dt increases.
+RK4 remains stable but with reduced accuracy as dt increases.
 Currently using fixed timestep per frame, but may switch to adaptive timesteps or offload RK4 to the GPU later.

 ---